Metrix-Labs/metrix/packages/cli/cloud/README.md

 # Cloud CLI

-This package includes the `cloud` CLI to manage Strapi projects on the cloud.
+This package includes the `cloud` CLI to manage Metrix projects on the cloud.